StarStrider23/Order-Book-Trading-Engine/README.md

 - C++17 or later
 - CMake 3.20 or later
-- Internet connection for the first CMake configuration, as GoogleTest is downloaded automatically
+- Internet connection for the first CMake configuration as GoogleTest is downloaded automatically

 ## Features